Growth Navigate Startup Tools: The Right Stack for Scaling a Startup

 The Core Categories Every Startup Stack Needs

 A well-structured stack doesn’t need ten categories.
-Five functional areas cover almost everything a scaling startup requires.
+Five functional areas cover almost everything a scaling startup requires — from seed stage through to growth stage.

 Marketing and Customer Acquisition